 Fr.
 Anthony paused, then nodded at Agnes.
 She stood up, stepped away from the chair, washed the cup at the sink, and took a bottle of water from the fridge.
 Fr.
 Anthony spoke only when she was near the kitchen doorway.

 “We’ll talk to your husband when he gets here,” was his soothing reply, “Your whole family needs to begin at the beginning with the preparations.
 Whatever happens, he has to be here.”

 Agnes finally left the kitchen.
 She felt her lungs expand with cool air as she did so.

-Agnes found the rest of the team, save Peter, in the receiving room.
+Agnes found the rest of the team, save William, in the receiving room.
 That evening’s downstairs team gathered on the couch near the stairs.
 The brothers were double checking files: Landon was making copies of everything while listening to random sections of the recordings, Bradley was putting away the cameras and laptops, and the chorus of the boys’ blonde heads bobbed up and down as they checked all their wires and devices.
 Syl’s camera was hooked up to Landon’s computer, and she was transferring photographs while talking to John about school.
 John was drinking more soup while looking at Syl’s photos over her shoulder; he stopped their conversation at times, to ask her about a photo she had taken, or to cock his head to one side and fall silent, as though he were listening to someone behind him.